landoncayia/100-days-of-swiftui/README.md

 I am posting status updates to my Twitter each week; find that here: https://twitter.com/landoncayia

+I am also logging my accomplishments, struggles, and impressions in my log file.
+You can find that here: [swiftui-log.md](swiftui-log.md)

 ## Progress
 | Type           | Amount | Completed % |
 | :---           | :---:  |    :---:    |